Marketing California’s Gold

 Until 1916, orange juice was virtually unknown.
 Oranges were eaten on the half-shell or sliced and eaten.
 In 1916, one of the most successful advertising campaigns the Exchange ran began to appear in national magazines.
 “The “Drink an Orange” campaign marked the first time orange juice was promoted.
 “Because there were no juice extractors large enough for oranges on the market, the Exchange assisted in the development and distribution of the devices.
 It persuaded glass companies to produce a million glass reamers for the exchange to distribute through retail outlets.
 Glass hand juicers were offered for 10 cents each.”
 The “Drink an Orange” campaign had exceeded all expectations.
 Consumption of oranges increased from half an orange per serving to three per serving.

 “Juice advertising became one of the most powerful innovations the Exchange ever introduced.
-In addition to non-exchange members, other benefited as well.
-Producers of tomatoes, grapes, apples and prunes soon followed what the Exchange had done.”
+In addition to non-exchange members, others benefited as well.
+Producers of tomatoes, grapes, apples, and prunes soon followed what the Exchange had done.”

-During the 1940’s, the Exchange used network radio to advertise the Sunkist brand.
-Radio provided coverage not only to the large metropolitan areas, but the surrounding rural and small towns as well.
-The Exchange expanded its use of newspaper and national magazines.
+During the 1940s, the Exchange used network radio to advertise the Sunkist brand.
+Radio provided coverage not only to the large metropolitan areas but the surrounding rural and small towns as well.
+The Exchange expanded its use of newspapers and national magazines.
 “In one of the most popular pieces in its history, the Exchange promoted the “Sunkist Baby” in its Valencia orange advertisements.
 The healthy little girl showed, in consecutive ads, how nicely “Sunkist-fed” babies grew from year to year.”
-During World War II, citrus production reached an all time high.
+During World War II, citrus production reached an all-time high.

-As with anything else, that which goes up must eventually come down and the citrus industry inevitably began to decline by the 1950’s as a result of urban development across Southern California.
-“The rapid and persistent growth of Southern California during the war and since is changing somewhat the map of citrus production” the Exchange general manager wrote.
+As with anything else, that which goes up must eventually come down and the citrus industry inevitably began to decline by the 1950s as a result of urban development across Southern California.
+“The rapid and persistent growth of Southern California during the war and since is changing somewhat the map of citrus production,” the Exchange general manager wrote.
 “Citrus groves in the Los Angeles Metropolitan area and around the perimeter of the principal citrus belt communities are giving way to sub-division and other types of construction caused by industrial development in the area.”
-With these changes, the hay day of marketing California’s gold came to an end.
+With these changes, the heyday of marketing California’s gold came to an end.